FordelStudios/Magento-Docker-Latest/WALLET_BALANCE_FIX.md

 ## Summary

+### Issue #1: Wallet Balance Not Persisting
+**Problem:** Balance showed in transaction history but didn't update in database.

-The wallet balance wasn't updating because `CustomerRepositoryPlugin` was **forcefully resetting** the balance back to the original value to prevent customer manipulation.
+**Cause:** `CustomerRepositoryPlugin` was **forcefully resetting** wallet_balance to prevent customer manipulation, but it was also blocking legitimate updates.

-The fix uses a **registry flag** (`wallet_balance_update_in_progress`) to signal legitimate wallet operations, allowing them to bypass the security check while still protecting against customer manipulation.
+**Fix:** Added registry flag `wallet_balance_update_in_progress` that signals legitimate operations, allowing them to bypass the security check.

+### Issue #2: Duplicate Transaction Entries
+**Problem:** Each order/refund created 2 transactions instead of 1:
+- Correct: "Wallet payment for order #123"
+- Duplicate: "Admin adjustment - wallet debited via API"

+**Cause:** `CustomerRepositorySavePlugin` thought customer API calls (`webapi_rest`) were admin API calls and created duplicate transactions.

+**Fix:** Updated `shouldLogTransaction()` to check the registry flag.
+If flag is set, another service is handling the transaction, so plugin skips logging.

+### The Registry Flag Solution
+The `wallet_balance_update_in_progress` flag serves two purposes:
+1. **Allows balance updates:** Signals to `CustomerRepositoryPlugin` that update is legitimate
+2. **Prevents duplicates:** Signals to `CustomerRepositorySavePlugin` to skip transaction logging

+**Result:**
+- ✓ Wallet balance updates correctly
+- ✓ Single transaction per operation
+- ✓ Security still prevents customer manipulation
+- ✓ Admin updates still work and create transactions